aws-samples/sample-aws-modernization-with-coder/content/2_ModuleOne/25_CreateCFCoderDistro.md

 ## Configure CloudFront for Global Access and TLS Termination

 CloudFront provides global content delivery, TLS termination, and improved performance for your Coder deployment.
-This module will create a CloudFront distribution that sits in front of your AWS Load Balancer and update the Coder configuration to use HTTPS.
+This module will create a CloudFront distribution that sits in front of your AWS Load Balancer and updates the Coder configuration to use HTTPS.

 {{% notice info %}}
 CloudFront distributions can take 10-15 minutes to deploy globally.
 The process involves creating the distribution, waiting for deployment, and then updating the Coder configuration.